Anglican Registers Project

 This report is based on the processing status log - an internal system-generated tracking mechanism.
 The processing status log is updated automatically as registers are being transcribed.

 The records have been scanned for some errors and anomalies.
-If problems were found, an "issue" was created for the record.
-An issue was also created if the record was flagged by the transcriber or proof reader as needing review.
+If problems were found "issues" were created for the records.
+An issue was also created if a record was flagged by the transcriber or proof reader as needing review.

 |Number of Spreadsheets Completed

 |Number of Records Processed